• Print

 How to write a book, part 2

-One of my most popular posts in history is how to write a book: the short honest truth.
-It has over 300 comments and it’s the 2nd or 3rd link if you search various search engines for how to write.
+A popular posts on this blog is how to write a book: the short honest truth with over 900 comments.
+It’s the 2nd or 3rd link if you do a google search for how to write a book.

 POPOOLA ABAYOMI asked: